The Lie of Certainty

 But because for the first time you’re awake, breathing crisp, clean air.

 Freedom, real freedom, comes when you allow the world you’ve constructed to be what it is without needing to hold it all together.
 When you stop experiencing your value through someone else’s eyes.
-When you stop the performing so you can feel like you belong.
+When you stop performing so you can feel like you belong.

 These days I work differently.
 I’m not softer.
 I’m not harder.
 I can simply see more clearly.
 I’ve sat down the glasses I was handed by my culture, my family and the countless others along the way.